memfault/interrupt/_posts/2021-06-22-ubsan-trap.md

 ```

 If we run that program with problematic input, UBSan prints a warning, and the
-printf was modifed to print a `(null)` value instead of the possibly problematic
+printf was modified to print a `(null)` value instead of the possibly problematic
 fetch.

 [![img/ubsan-trap/ubsan-basic.png](/img/ubsan-trap/ubsan-basic.png)](/img/ubsan-trap/ubsan-basic.png)

-If it's preferrable to have the program crash instead, use the
+If it's preferable to have the program crash instead, use the
 `-fno-sanitize-recover=all` to disable the error recovery functionality and
 immediately crash (exit with non-zero exit code) on errors: